rapaccinim/web-dev-course-lr/README.md

 I am helping Leonardo to start a *web developer* career.

-We are currently exploring vanilla JavaScript.
+We are currently exploring:
+* vanilla JavaScript
+* React

 ## Structure
 During my lessons I use some example code to show the different JavaScript features.